bzhxx/LCD-Game-Shrinker/README.md

 This tool is used to shrink any MAME artwork and ROM **SM510** family.
 You have to place Artwork file and ROM file in their respective directory **input/artwork** and **input/rom**.

+Design, layout and artwork by Lee Robson (hydef) are recommended.

 ### Execute
 **Python shrink_it.py** to process all files or **Python shrink_it.py input/rom/gnw_mygame_zip** to process a single file.